j9t/little-books/manuscript/html-css-frameworks.md

 I>
 I> Compilation frameworks are frameworks that include third-party style sheets and scripts.
 These may be public reset style sheets, but can extend to elaborate UI elements.
 Skeleton, for example, [used to build on Normalize.css](https://web.archive.org/web/20151207011926/http://responsive.vermilion.com/compare.php?framework=skeleton), while Blueprint is thought to incorporate [Eric Meyer’s CSS reset](https://meyerweb.com/eric/tools/css/reset/).
 [WrapBootstrap](https://wrapbootstrap.com/) and [Flat UI Pro](https://designmodo.com/flat/) are arguably compilation frameworks because they extend Bootstrap, but we typically find the compilation framework species internally, when institutions build their own frameworks based on existing public ones.
 I>
 I> We don’t cover compilation frameworks in more detail because they expand on the external frameworks we do cover.
-But to err on the safe side: composite frameworks mean composite problems, and there’s extra work involved in testing and maintaining.
+But to err on the safe side: Composite frameworks mean composite problems, and there’s extra work involved in testing and maintaining.
 Special attention is in order.

 ### Popular Frameworks